Rails-Designer/perron/README.md

 ## Mode

 Perron can operate in two modes, configured via `config.mode`.
-This allows you to build either a full static site or integrate pages into a dynamic Rails application.
+This allows a build to be either a full static site or be integrated pages in a dynamic Rails application.

 | **Mode** | `:standalone` (default) | `:integrated` |
 | :--- | :--- | :--- |